Description

 only supports one version at a time, meaning packagers have a problematic window of time whilejj

-has not updated thegit2
+has not updatedgit2

-to its latest version - Performance.
+to its latest version. - Performance.
 For the main (current) usage of

 libgit2